-The Gordon Creek Stream Restoration Project was completed in 2015 and minor repairs took place in 2016.
-Gordon Creek is a perennial spring-fed stream that was ditched and straightened in the past to facilitate haying of the wet and sub-irrigated meadows.
+The Gordon Creek Stream Restoration Project was completed in 2015 and minor repairs took place in 2016 and 2018.
+Gordon Creek is a perennial spring-fed stream that was ditched and straightened in the past to facilitate the haying of the wet and sub-irrigated meadows.
 The ranchers did not know at the time that the ditching and straightening of the stream would, over time, cause the stream to flow faster and cut down in the sand.
 Over decades, the water level of the stream lowered which also lowered the water table on the associated meadows.
-As that water table lowered, the plants growing on the meadow were no longer sub-irrigated.
+As that water table lowered, the plants growing in the meadow were no longer sub-irrigated.
 The stream banks also became very steep and they sloughed off regularly.
-Here is a photo taken before the restoration took place.
+Here is a photo was taken before the restoration took place.

 The project was designed by local Natural Resources Conservation Service engineers and the design included filling portions of the incised, existing ditched channel to an elevation consistent with the top of the channel.
 The material needed to fill the channel came from a nearby upland site and was deposited into the incised channel.
 As a result, the current flow was re-directed into an abandoned remnant channel which was at the elevation of the existing wet meadow.
 Much of the abandoned remnant channel existed with the proper dimensions, pattern and profile the historic stream utilized.
 In certain locations, the remnant chan

 nel needed to be excavated to the proper slope, profile, and channel dimensions.
 Constructed portions of the remnant channel were built to handle base flows, and higher flows will be able to access the functional floodplain.
 On the extreme downstream end of the project, two low level grade stabilization structures were constructed in the existing ditched channel.
 The structures are a wide overflow type structure that holds a permanent elevation for the entire upstream length of the project.